lusacristan/lusacristan/README.md

 # 💫 About Me:
 I'm currently working on the development of bioinformatic courses.

-Also I'm working in ancient metagenomic analysis of parchment manuscripts
+Also, I'm working in ancient metagenomic analysis of parchment manuscripts.

 # 💻 Tech Stack: